behreajj/AsepriteSwatchExchange/README.md

 ### Debugging

 This script was authored without reference to Adobe software (Illustrator, Photoshop, etc.).
 There are likely bugs as a result.
 If you would like to help improve the repository, and have access to Adobe products, please consider reaching out with sample files.
-In particular, `.aco` files in the LAB format require further testing.
+In particular, `.ase` files with groups and `.aco` files in the LAB format require further testing.

-If you would like to debug issues with a file, I recommend doing so in a hex editor.
+If you would like to debug issues yourself, I recommend doing so in a hex editor.
 For example, the palette from the screen shot above looks like this as an `.aco`:

 ```
 00 01 00 0E 00 00 00 00 00 00 00 00 00 00 00 00